5 YouTube Thumbnail Tips That Drive More Clicks

-In the latest in our series around YouTube custom thumbnails and best practices, we spoke to one of the very best thumbnail artists in the business, Vy Qwaint.
+We spoke to one of the best thumbnail artists in the business, Vy Qwaint.
 Vy, along with her partner Chad Wild Clay are the creators behind the wildly popular YouTube Hacker series.
 Creating stand-out custom thumbnails for their content is an integral part of the process, and Vy gave us a sneak peek into what works across their YouTube channels.

-Over the past few years, Vy and her team have been testing and refining the type of thumbnails that drive viewers to click through to watch.
-It’s a strategy that’s worked to generate a combined 14M subscribers and 2.5B views across the five YouTube channels Vy manages.
-She gives us some exclusive insights into the use of color, graphics and text to create the perfect image.
+Vy and her team have tested and refined the type of thumbnails that drive viewers to click through to watch.
+It’s a strategy that’s worked to generate millions of subscribers and billions of views across the five YouTube channels Vy manages.
+She gave us some exclusive insights into the use of color, graphics and text to create the perfect image.

 Vy explains that the content they create appeals to a younger demographic who respond really well to bright and vibrant colors.
-In order to maximise the appeal of the thumbnails, Vy and her team play with, enhance, and even radically change the colors on the image until the get the results they know will work.
+In order to maximize the appeal of the thumbnails, Vy and her team play with, enhance, and even radically change the YouTube thumbnail colors on the image until they get the results they know will work.

 Using just Photoshop, colors are saturated, backgrounds are blurred to make the foreground objects stand out, and drop shadows and outer glows are used to further make those objects or text pop.
 Vy will also separate out the background and foreground on different layers for added image clarity and depth.
 To break this process down further, let’s take a look at the thumbnail Vy and her team created for ‘I Was Defeated by Project Zorgo Hacker’